Angle: Pakistan, a country with large air pollution, is the introduction of electric buses a hot stone | Reuters

 Air pollution is the leading cause of death in Pakistan, with a population of approximately 224 million, with an estimated 230,000 deaths in 2019 due to air pollution, according to the latest Global Burden of Disease (GBD) study.
 6,000 people are estimated to have died before their average life expectancy.

-Concerns about the increasing number of vehicles on the road are also growing.
+Concerns regarding the increasing number of vehicles on the road are also growing.
 In 2011, 9.6 million vehicles were registered in Pakistan, but by 2020, the number will grow to 30.7 million.
 Cities such as Peshawar and Karachi have announced plans to promote greener modes of transport.

 The 50 e-buses to be introduced in Karachi will have a capacity of at least 70 passengers and a range of 240 kilometers on a single charge.

 The installation cost of $15 million was raised through a public-private partnership (PPP).
-The transport operator will buy the buses and operate them for eight years, after which the state government of Sindh, where Karachi belongs to, will take over ownership.
+The transport operator will buy the buses and operate them for eight years, following which the state government of Sindh, where Karachi belongs to, will take over ownership.

-The Sindh government is currently negotiating with the Asian Development Bank (ADB) for a loan of about $30 million to purchase the additional 100 buses, said Abdul Khaleem Sheikh, Sindh’s secretary of transport and public transport.
+The Sindh government is currently negotiating with the Asian Development Bank (ADB) for a loan of regarding $30 million to purchase the additional 100 buses, said Abdul Khaleem Sheikh, Sindh’s secretary of transport and public transport.
 It is said that

 “We want to provide clean, comfortable, and luxurious buses for our residents, run by trained staff, so that people will be encouraged to refrain from using polluting cars and motorcycles,” he said. the chief says.